MokaStudio/MosketchForMaya/README.md

 To Stop the ```MosketchForMaya``` Python script, press ![Stop Mosketch for Maya](https://user-images.githubusercontent.com/7549728/28462639-5588ad60-6e1c-11e7-9588-c3878a4c606d.png).

+__REMARK:__ you can connect several Maya instances to Mosketch.
+That way, it is possible to stream animation from Mosketch to several Maya instances in parallel.
+This also allows to synchronise several Maya instances using Mosketch as a gateway.

 ## Limitations
 * Currently, this script only streams joints values directly on joints.
 Streaming on FK controllers and rigs is not supported for the moment.
 * Realtime streaming is only supported from Mosketch to Maya.
 From Maya to Mosketch, you need to click the "UPDATE MOSKETCH" button.